-When Arsenal's new stadium opened in 2006, fans claimed it would never be the same again.
+When Arsenal FC moved to this stadium in 2006, fans claimed it would never be the same again.
 It's true that the 64,000-seat stadium lacks some of the bonhomie of the old Highbury ground, but it's still a sell-out at every game.
-Match tickets are tricky to come by, even if you have a firstborn to sacrifice, so if you're a fan, consider taking a stadium tour instead.
+Match tickets are tricky to come by, even if you have a first-born to sacrifice, but fans can still get inside on a stadium tour.

-Tours include entry to a museum that focuses on the history of the club and its fans, and is therefore likely to only interest the most ardent Arsenal supporters.
+Tours include entry to a museum that focuses on the history of the club and its fans.
 Visits finish in the stadium's enormous shop, where Arsenal merchandise of every guise is available.